 Connecticut legalized the marriage of same-sex couples on November 12, 2008.
 Connecticut became the third state (after California and Massachusetts) to authorize same-sex couples to marry.
 A noteworthy case out of the Supreme Court of Connecticut, Kerrigan v.
 Commissioner of Public Health, held that the Connecticut State Constitution does not permit the state to exclude same-sex couples from civil marriage.

 When Gov. Jack Markell signing HB 75 into law on May 7, 2013, Delaware became the latest colonial state to allow same-sex marriage.
 Like Rhode Island, Delaware also made civil unions a thing of the past.

 Same-sex couples in the Rainbow State became legally eligible for marriage with the 2013 passage of Senate Bill 1, signed into law by Governor Neil Abercrombie.

 Illinois Governor Pat Quinn signed Senate Bill 10 in 2013, legalizing same-sex marriage in the state.
-The law is scheduled to take effect on June 1, 2014.
+The law took effect on June 1, 2014.

 After a flurry of court cases concerning same-sex marriage in the nation, Iowa was added to the list of states that allowed same-sex unions when the court in Varnum v.
 Brien ruled that the ban on same-sex marriage under the constitution was a form of unconstitutional sexual-orientation discrimination.
 The law took effect on April 3, 2009.